MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 3. Navigate to the location of the site using the URL supplied by your tenant administrator or select SharePoint from the Microsoft 365 home page, and then select the **SharePoint Success Site**.

-### Explore and review the pre-populated training content
+### Explore and review the prepopulated training content

 ![Image of the SharePoint Success Site landing page, Plan your site](media/sss-content-landing.png)